-Maya Godfrey is in her first year as a Youth Board Member for the California School-Based Health Alliance (CSHA).
-She is in her second year of college at Berkeley City College and Merritt College after spending her first year at Howard University.
+Maya Godfrey served on the Youth Board with the California School-Based Health Alliance (CSHA) from 2015-2017.
+She is currently studying at Berkeley City College and Merritt College after spending her first year at Howard University.
 She is focusing on public health and education with hopes of transferring to a UC in the future.

 Maya also works as a Project Associate at Youth Radio where she teaches journalism in the Media Education Department.
 In addition, she serves as Education Committee Leader for Youth Radio’s Youth Advisory Board, which focuses on building the bridge between the youth and adult participants within the organization.
 Maya has always had a passion for health, education, and advocating for her peers and community.